-As of 31 December 2023

-Valuation Significant unobservable Quantitative Correlation between Sensitivity Analysis of correlation

-techniques inputs information inputs and fair value between inputs and fair value

-Financial

-assets:

-Financial assets at fair

-value through

-other

-comprehensive

-income

-Stocks Asset discount for 30% The greater 10% increase (decrease) in the

-approach lack of degree of lack discount for lack of marketability

-marketability of marketability, would result in (decrease) increase

-the lower the in the Company's profit or loss by

-estimated fair \$9,383

-value is determined.

-As of 31 December 20)22
+As of 31 December 2024

-Significant

-Valuation unobservable Quantitative Correlation between Sensitivity Analysis of correlation

-techniques inputs information inputs and fair value between inputs and fair value

-Financial

-assets:

-Financial

-assets at fair

-value through other

-comprehensive

-income

-Stocks Asset discount for 30% The greater 10% increase (decrease) in the

-approach lack of degree of lack discount for lack of marketability

-marketability of marketability, would result in (decrease) increase

-the lower the in the Company's profit or loss by

-estimated fair \$9,132

-value is determined.
+Valuation techniques Significant unobservable inputs Quantitative information Correlation between inputs and fair value Sensitivity Analysis of correlation between inputs and fair value Financial assets: Financial assets at fair value through other comprehensive reciniques inputs mormation inputs and rain value between inputs and rail value income Stocks Asset approach discount for lack of marketability 30% The greater degree of lack of marketability, the lower the estimated fair value is determined.
+10% increase (decrease) in the discount for lack of marketability would result in (decrease) increase in the Company's profit or loss by \$10,418 thousand A s of 31 De ecember 2023 Valuation techniques Significant unobservable inputs Quantitative information Correlation between inputs and fair value Sensitivity Analysis of correlation between inputs and fair value Financial assets: Financial assets at fair value through other comprehensive reciniques mormation inputs and rain value between inputs and rail value income Stocks Asset approach discount for lack of marketability 30% The greater degree of lack of marketability, the lower the estimated fair value is determined.
+10% increase (decrease) in the discount for lack of marketability would result in (decrease) increase in the Company's profit or loss by \$9,383 thousand